Latent mutations in the ancestries of alleles under selection: Introduction

 The parameters $\theta_1$ and $\theta_2$ are fixed constants throughout, with $\theta_1,\theta_2>0$.
-For single nucleotide sites, these population-scaled mutation rates have been estimated from pairwise sequence differences for many species and are typically about $0.01$ with a range of about $0.0001$ to $0.1$ \citep{LefflerEtAl2012}.
-Values for humans are smaller but they vary almost as widely among sites in the genome, with a mean of about $0.0008$ and a range of about $0.0001$ to $0.02$ \citep{SeplyarskiyEtAl2021,SeplyarskiyEtAl2022,WakeleyEtAl2023}.
-In contrast, there is no reason to suppose that the selection parameter $\lvert\beta\rvert$ is small \citep{EyreWalkerAndKeightley2007,ChenEtAl2020}.
-Note that our introduction of a constant $\tilde{\beta} = \beta/n_2$ is simply a device to specify the relative importance of rarity as opposed strong selection, not a hypothesis about biology.
+For single nucleotide sites, these population-scaled mutation rates have been estimated for many species, using average pairwise sequence differences and assuming constant population size, and are typically about $0.01$ with a range of about $0.0001$ to $0.1$ \citep{LefflerEtAl2012}.
+Values for humans are smaller but they vary almost as widely among sites in the genome, with a mean of about $0.0008$ and a range of about $0.0001$ to $0.02$ \citep{SeplyarskiyEtAl2021,SeplyarskiyEtAl2023,WakeleyEtAl2023}.
+In contrast, there is no reason to suppose that the selection parameter $\lvert\alpha\rvert$ is small \citep{EyreWalkerAndKeightley2007,ChenEtAl2020,AgarwalEtAl2023}.
+Note that our introduction of a constant $\widetilde{\alpha} = \alpha/n_2$ is simply a device to specify the relative importance of rarity as opposed strong selection, not a hypothesis about biology.

 The case of a rare neutral allele was considered in \citet{WakeleyEtAl2023} where it was shown that the number of latent mutations in the ancestry of the $n_1$ copies of allele $A_1$ follows the same distribution as the number of alleles in the Ewens sampling formula \citep{Ewens1972} with sample size $n_1$ and mutation parameter $\theta_1$.
 Let $K_1 $ be the random number of these latent mutations for allele $A_1$ in the ancestry of the sample.
-Then if $\xi_j$ is a Bernoulli random variable with probability of success \begin{linenomath*}
+Further, let $\xi_j$ be a Bernoulli random variable with probability of success \begin{linenomath*}